rkyleg/scope/extra/roadmap.md

 # High Level Roadmap

-## Current State
-**Armadillo 1.0 has been released with Windows binaries (no installation required)**

-## Armadillo 1.2
-Soon to be released.
-See the dev branch for current state.
-Ui was cleaned up with less customization of plugin location, but better screen utilization.
-Lots of new features.

-## Armadillo 1.3
-Wish list yet to be determined.
+Armadillo tries to balance simplicity and ease-of-use with *enough* features and extensibility.
+With that in mind, here is the high level roadmap for development.

+# Ongoing Updates
+Improvements to be made sometime before or for version 2.0

+- be able to set certain file extensions to open with Armadillo (if already open, use existing process)
+- Create a .deb package and make available through apt
+- Spellcheck plugin
+- Help plugin (with quick search tools tied to langauge)
+- Be able to install with pip
+- Native Mac binaries
+- syntax checking option for Scintilla/Python would be nice.

-## Armadillo 2.0
+# Armadillo 2.0
-Armadillo 2.0 will allow for better plugin use - updates and installing new ones.

-- [ ] Ease of use of adding plugins
-- [ ] Ease of use for users creating and adding their own plugins
+- Easily install and update plugins via a plugin manager
-- [ ] Continous checking and alert if open files have changed outside of editor
+- Continuous checking if open files have changed and alert user (a manual check exists from main menu)
-- [ ] Maybe more autocomplete functionality - if not to *heavy*
+- Better autocomplete functionality (maybe - if feature does not become to heavy)
-- [ ] Python 3 support
+- Python 3 support
-- [ ] Handle updates of plugins
-- [ ] Auto update Armadillo would be nice
+- An update mechanism for Armadillo

-## Additional Features
-Features that can be added independent of version

-- [ ] Spellcheck plugin
-- [ ] syntax checking for Scintilla/Python would be nice.
-- [ ] Native Mac binaries
-- [ ] be able to set certain file extensions to open with Armadillo (if already open, use existing process)
-- [ ] Create .deb package